Lily0820/Recipe-Data-Collection-and-API-Development/README.md

 # Recipe Data Collection and API Development:

 ## Objective:
-The JSON file contains recipes, and the data is parsed, stored in a database, and an API to expose the data id developed.
+The JSON file contains recipes, and the data is parsed, stored in a database, and an API to expose the data is developed.
 The API allows for pagination, sorting, and searching the recipe records based on various filters.
 Task Overview:
 1. Parse the JSON Data: Read and parse the provided JSON file that contains recipe data.